 Here are 25 valuable design tips for creating the lawyer business cards that impress as well as some examples to follow.

-A classic, professional design is one way to attract potential clients.
+A classic, professional design for marketing materials is one way to attract potential clients.
 Bold, dark colors and strong lines give clients an impression of competence and skills you bring to the table as a professional lawyer.
 Try hiring a freelancer from Fiverr to design a simple yet sophisticated business card that properly represents you and your practice.
 Pricing starts as low as $5.
 Click here to find a freelancer.

 A modern minimalist look gives you the same elegant feel of a minimalist design with an added personality that shows a younger approach to the profession.
 Notice how the front and back designs are a mirror of each other.
 There is also no logo or image, but font elements are included to give a modern feel.

 We often see business cards with dark and light backgrounds on either side.
 When using this kind of design, it’s important that both sides have a matching color theme.
 This promotes a cohesive look and strengthens your business brand.

 You don’t always have to include the traditional scale of justice when designing your lawyer business cards.
 More and more people are looking for a refreshing look in their marketing materials, giving non-traditional designs a bigger chance to get noticed.
 Come up with a logo and tagline that speak more personally to potential clients and include them in your business card.

 Block-colored business cards are great, but there’s also a creative opportunity to use patterned backgrounds.
 Choose a visually-appealing pattern that reflects your brand and apply it to one side of the card where you add your logo, as in our example.

 It’s a good idea to design your business card specifically to attract your distinct clientele.
 This ensures that you get to connect with potential clients from your first meeting.
 For example, if your target clients are artists, choose a business card design that’s free and creative instead of the traditional, formal type.